bytebase/bytebase/docs/design/pitr-mysql.md

 ## Find the point-in-time T

 The user should be able to navigate the database history to search for SQL queries to determine the exact point in time to recover.
-As is described in the [OMG Moments](#omg-moments), when the user meets a schema migration failure, Bytebase should locate the binlog/wal position just before the corresponding migration happens.
+As is described in the [OMG Moments](#omg-moments), when the user meets a schema migration failure, Bytebase should locate the binlog position just before the corresponding migration happens.

 Bytebase will support a binlog search api accepting a timestamp and returns several numbers of events around it, containing the data changes and binlog positions.
 The user should choose a proper binlog position from the UI so that Bytebase can recover the database to the corresponding state.